 That’s a good start, but even those measures are likely to leave your body wanting for a full spectrum of properly proportioned minerals and trace minerals.
 That’s where I can help.
 It’s impossible to know the exact amounts and ratios of minerals that you need without doing a hair mineral analysis.
 A hair mineral analysis will tell you what dosages of each mineral you need and in what proportion.
 This is key to regain health.

-When you do a Mineral Power Program, based upon a hair mineral analysis, you will replenish all your lost or lacking stores of macro and trace minerals.
+When you do a Myers Detox Protocol, based upon a hair mineral analysis, you will replenish all your lost or lacking stores of macro and trace minerals.
 You will get a customized supplement plan in exactly the dosages you need and in the correct ratios.
 People who supplement with adequate levels of minerals feel a difference in their health and well-being when replenishing these vital nutrients.
 I hear it every day in my practice.
 It’s time you start to supplement the minerals your body desperately needs.

 The Medicinal Supplements Summit